lunarinus4/Android-build/README.md

 ## 📂 200 Applications Compilation Dataset

 This repository contains a comprehensive dataset documenting the build processes, error logs, and issue resolutions for **200 open-source applications**.

-The dataset covers the full spectrum of compilation outcomes—from successful "out-of-the-box" builds to complex failures requiring manual intervention.
-It also includes a specialized research section on using **Large Language Models (LLMs)** for automated error diagnosis and code repair.

 ---

 ## 🗂️ Directory Structure